 The past several decades in networking have been defined by static, closed networking solutions designed for the clientserver era.
-The Aruba CX 8320 campus core and aggregation switch series is a game-changing solution offering a flexible and innovative approach to dealing with the demands of the mobile, cloud and IoT era.
-The 8320 also serves as a top of rack (ToR) switch for data centers needing 10GbE connectivity to servers and 40GbE to the spine.
+The Aruba CX 8400 campus core and aggregation switch is a game-changing solution offering a flexible and innovative approach to dealing with the new application, security and scalability demands of the mobile-cloud and IoT era.
+The Aruba CX 8400 also serves as a data center switch in either a core/aggregation or a leaf/spine topology.